There are some useful rules for pronouncing the letter “e” like short “i”, and for choosing the correct pronunciation of “i”

 D. When “i” is followed by a consonant and “y” in a two-syllable word, e.g. briny, stripy, tiny, spiny, spiky, slimy, icy, ivy, wily (but not lily).

-E. When “i” is at the centre of various word-beginnings of Latin or Greek origin: tri-, bi-, micro-, bio- and dia- (more about Latin and Greek can be read in the Guinlist posts 45.
+E. When “i” is in various word-beginnings of Latin or Greek origin: tri-, bi-, micro-, bio- and dia- (for more about Latin and Greek, see 45.
 Latin Clues to English Spelling and 90.
-The Greek Impact on English Vocabulary, and see also 146.
+The Greek Impact on English Vocabulary.
+See also 146.
 Some Important Prefix Types).
 Relevant words are triangle, triumph, tripartite, tricycle, triennial, trial, tribunal (but not tribune or tribute); biped, bicycle, biennial, bisexual, binomial; microscope, microbe, microeconomic; biopic, biography, biology; diarrhoea, diagonal, dialogue, dial, diaspora, diaphragm, diabetes, diagnostic, diagram, diary.
 Note that multi- ends with /aı/ in American English and /ı/ in British English.

 F. When “i” is the entire first syllable of a multi-syllable word: i-bex, i-con, i-cy, i-dea, i-dentify, i-dentity, i-dle, i-dol, i-on, i-rate, i-ron, i-sle, i-vory, i-vy (but not i-magine and i-rascible).